Cubic BeB$_2$: A metastable $p$-type conductive material from first principles: Electronic, vibrational, and optical properties

 We further computed the electronic band structure and phonon dispersion of $c$-BeB$_2$, shown in Fig.~\ref{fig:bands}.
 The electronic band gap values at different levels of theory are listed in Table~\ref{tab:gaps}, along with comparisons to literature reports.
-A comparison of the band structure from PBE and HSE exchange-correlation functionals is shown in Fig.~S2~\cite{SM}.
+A comparison of the band structure from PBE and HSE exchange-correlation functionals is shown in Fig.~S3~\cite{SM}.
 The band gap evaluated with the PBE exchange-correlation functional agrees well with previously reported values~\cite{fan2014stable,hermann2013binary}.
 Notably, the $c$-BeB$_2$ phase remains the only semiconducting phase among all known polytypes.
 An indirect band gap is found consistently using the PBE and HSE exchange-correlation functionals, as well as with single-shot $GW$ based on the PBE calculations.
 While PBE is known to severely underestimate the gap, the band gap from the HSE exchange-correlation functional (1.52 eV) and the $GW$ (1.58 eV) approximation are found to be very close.
 The difference between the indirect band gap, located along the $\Gamma-X$ direction, compared to the minimum direct gap, located at the $\Gamma$ point, is found to be approximately 0.23-0.28 eV.
-The density of state evaluated from the HSE exchange-correlation functional shows that the valence band maximum has the main characters of boron $p$ state.
-Both boron atoms contribute comparably up to $\sim$ 0.5~eV below the VBM, below which the contribution from the more distant B$_2$ becomes more dominant.
-The conduction band minimum, on the other hand, is mainly composed of $p$ states from the Be atom and the closer B$_1$ atom, suggesting that B$_1$ receives more electrons from Be compared to B$_2$.
-This feature is further confirmed by the calculation of Born effective charges discussed below.
+The electron density of states evaluated from the HSE exchange-correlation functional shows that the valence band maximum is composed primarily of boron $p$ orbitals.
+Both boron atoms contribute comparably up to $\sim$ 0.5~eV below the VBM, below which the contribution from the B$_1$ atoms (which are closer to Be) becomes more dominant.
+The conduction band minimum, on the other hand, is mainly composed of $p$ states from the Be atoms and the B$_2$ atoms (the ones farther from Be).
+By analyzing the Born effective charges below, we provide a more detailed insight on the relationship of the bonding and the distance of the atoms.